Facts and Trivia for Oktoberfest 2017

 Facts, statistics and trivia about Oktoberfest!

-Oktoberfest is a massive undertaking, with tents usually going up in July, about three months in advance of the festival!
+Oktoberfest is a massive undertaking, with tents usually going up in July, a few months in advance of the festival!
 There’s a lot of beer and food preparation in Munich and Bavaria, as well as logistics and organization to get everyone and everything in place to host millions of visitors each year.

 Here are interesting and suprising numbers, figures & trivia on Oktoberfest: